canh25xp/GraduationThesis/OUTLINES.md

 ## Testing

-The backend contains several test methods, with both automated and manual testing conducted to ensure the correctness and reliability of the system.
+The back-end contains several test methods, with both automated and manual testing conducted to ensure the correctness and reliability of the system.
 The unit tests are implemented using pytest, a popular testing framework in Python.
-These tests focus on verifying the behavior of individual components of the backend, namedly:
+These tests focus on verifying the behavior of individual components of the back-end, namely:
 (i)test_bert_embedder.py, (ii) test_gec_model.py, (iii)test_gec_predictor.py, (iv)test_roberta_embedder.py, (v)test_seq2labels.py, (vi)test_token_indexer.py, (v)test_tokenization.py
 The Test Token Embedder for BERT Model ensures that the token embedding process for the BERT model functions correctly, validating that the input text is properly tokenized and converted into embeddings that the model can process.
 Similarly, the Test Token Embedder for RoBERTa Model performs the same validation for the RoBERTa model, ensuring compatibility with different transformer-based architectures.